Please change your browser settings

 If a ball goes off the court it is replaced on the boundary at the point where it went off - not on a "yard line".

-If a ball is played towards the next hoop and goes beyond the halfway line, once the current hoop is scored that ball comes back to a "penalty spot".
-There are two penalty spots - one on each of the East and West boundaries half way along - opposite the peg.
-The opponent of the player of the penalised ball chooses which spot he wants to put his ball on.
+If a ball is played towards the next hoop and goes beyond the halfway line, once the current hoop is scored that ball comes back to a "penalty area".
+There are two semi-circular penalty areas with a radius of a yard - one on each of the East and West boundaries half way along - opposite the peg.
+The opponent of the player of the penalised ball chooses which area is to be used.
 However, if the ball has struck an opponent's ball on the way, it is not penalised and is allowed to stay where it is.

 You are allowed to cause your ball to jump (normally by hitting down on it so that it leaps up in the air) over another ball to run your hoop.
 You may hamper your opponent by playing into the hoop (possibly from behind) so that he will have more difficulty in going through.
 Or you can play your ball so close behind his that he cannot hit his ball cleanly in the desired direction without touching yours (which would be a fault).
 You can nudge your partner ball into position to run the hoop; or if your partner ball has stuck in the jaws of the hoop you can use your ball to knock it right through, thereby scoring the point.
 You can use your ball (say red) to drive away an opponent (black) who is in position to run the hoop, or who is in a position where he could knock away your partner (yellow) who is in position to run the hoop.